runrig-coop/hedgerows/index.md

-The 1999 Seattle WTO Protests also stand as a critical inflection point where the interests and organizing base of technology and farming activists momentarily fused into single, coherent political force that acted decidedly against further enclosure of the global commons.
+The 1999 Seattle WTO Protests also stand as a critical inflection point where the interests and organizing base of technology and farming activists momentarily fused into a single, coherent political force that acted decidedly against further enclosure of the global commons.
 Shiva and the RFSTE were joined by a wide array of supporters for organic food, small farming, and peasant rights, all marching to halt the WTO Ministerial Conference.
 The diversity of